Myrinw/myrinw/README.md

 - Express
 - Sequelize

-Currently i am looking for an oppertunity to build awesome websites for a company.
+Currently i am looking for an oppertunity to build awesome websites for a awesome company.
 Feel free to contact any time.